k8ssandra/k8ssandra-operator/README.md

 ### Install kind clusters
-The examples use [kind](https://kind.sigs.k8s.io/) clusters; however, the steps should work for any clusters provided they have routable IPs between pods.
+The examples use [kind](https://kind.sigs.k8s.io/) clusters; however, the steps should work for any clusters provided they have routable IPs between pods. kind clusters by default will run on the same Docker network which means that they will have routable IPs.

 Download [setup-kind-multicluster.sh](https://github.com/k8ssandra/k8ssandra-operator/blob/main/scripts/setup-kind-multicluster.sh).